 - Sherlock Holmes solves mysteries with his vast intellect, but he is occasionally given the opportunity to showcase his martial arts prowess.
 His wiry frame also hides incredible strength.

 - Tris: Redheaded glasses-wearing crosspatch bordering on genuine Jerkass, but is a sweet heart underneath.
 Constantly reading, slightly overweight, brilliant, and always picked on.
 Has weather magic that can literally rip you to bits.

-- Numair: Veritable Cloud Cuckoolander, always lost in some scholarly pursuit.
-Someone doubted his prowess as a war mage, however.
-That someone is now a tree.
+- Numair: Veritable Cloud Cuckoolander and always lost in some scholarly pursuit.
+Someone doubted his prowess as a war mage and that someone is now a tree.
 (As a consequence, somewhere, a random tree is now a somebody.)

 - The science-fiction version of Maturin is Adele Mundy in the David Drake RCN series.
 She'll never not be clumsy on a starship, she's uncomfortable dealing with people rather than computers or books and she'd much prefer collating information to anything, but threaten her or her True Companions and she will end you, generally with two neat bullet holes where your eyes used to be.

 - The first thing Richard notices about Henry in The Secret History is his size and how carefully he carries himself.
 It turns out he's a softspoken genius and even more terrifying for his mind.
 In addition to being a stoic killer.